harrylaou/universal-reactjs-boilerplate/README.md

 2. Change server/app.jsx so it renders the React components

-3. Change server/app.jsx so it sends the JavaScript bundle
+3. Change server/app.jsx so it sends the JavaScript bundle to the client.
+Hint, Webpack is not creating a file on the disk so don't search for a bundle.js file in your disk.
+Webpack is generating and serving the file from memory (so it's faster).

 4. Add a new route called 'photos' that mapps the Photos component